SCRT-HQ/VaporShell/docs/glossary/Add-VSIoTAnalyticsDatasetTriggeringDataset.md

 ## SYNOPSIS
 Adds an AWS::IoTAnalytics::Dataset.TriggeringDataset resource property to the template.
-Information about the data set whose content generation triggers the new data set content generation.
+Information about the dataset whose content generation triggers the new dataset content generation.

 ## SYNTAX